grrlgeek/sql-docs/azure-sql/database/file-space-manage.md

 The query results for determining the space allocated for each database in the pool can be added together to determine the total space allocated for the elastic pool.
 The elastic pool space allocated should not exceed the elastic pool max size.

 > [!IMPORTANT]
 > The PowerShell Azure Resource Manager (AzureRM) module was deprecated on February 29, 2024.
 All future development should use the Az.Sql module.
 Users are advised to migrate from AzureRM to the Az PowerShell module to ensure continued support and updates.
 The AzureRM module is no longer maintained or supported.
-The arguments for the commands in the Az PowerShell module and in the AzureRm modules are substantially identical.
+The arguments for the commands in the Az PowerShell module and in the AzureRM modules are substantially identical.
 For more about their compatibility, see [Introducing the new Az PowerShell module](/powershell/azure/new-azureps-module-az).

 The PowerShell script requires SQL Server PowerShell module.
 For more information, see [SQL Server PowerShell module](/sql/powershell/download-sql-server-ps-module).